Blended Families in Littleton, CO—Therapists and Counselors

 Challenges for Kids When Blending Families:

 Just as the adults in a step family will experience a number of challenges, so will the kids.
 Any adjustments in a child’s life, even ones that are positive for them, can cause stress.
 Adding to the stress, children often can exert the least amount of control in the transition.
 Kids may also be grieving their parents’ divorce or a parent’s death.
 They may be feeling emotions they have never had previously, emotions such as grief, frustration, loss, and sadness.
 These emotions can cause behavioral problems as kids learn how to process them in a healthy way.

 Kids may also face particular challenges as they interact with new siblings.
 Often, in blended families, birth order is disturbed.
 The oldest may no longer be the boss.
 The youngest may no longer be the baby.
 These sibling relationships are important to navigate well.

 Setting Up Therapy at Thriveworks Littleton for Blended Families

 As you read about blending a family, did you recognize any of the challenges?
 Most likely, you did.
 These common challenges also have common solutions.
 That is why many step families work with a therapist.
 Being a loving, tight-knit family is possible, but it may take some work.
 Skilled counselors can guide that process.
 Blended family therapy is not a silver bullet or a magic formula, but it is often the support that people need to establish their unique, harmonious home.

 If you are ready to reach out, Thriveworks Littleton is ready to meet with you and your family.
 When you contact our office, know that a scheduling specialist will answer your call and help you schedule an appointment.
-New clients often meet with their counselor within 24 hours of their call to schedule the appointment.
 We know that families are busy, so we offer evening and weekend appointments.
 We also accept many different forms of insurance.
 Let’s work together to blend your family.
 Call Thriveworks Littleton today.